John Thompson (footballer, born 1981): Mansfield Town

+Retirement

-Thompson announced his retirement from football on 30 April 2013 due to the mental scars left from a serious facial injury he received during a pre-season friendly against Ilkeston F.C. in August 2011.
+Thompson announced his retirement from football on 30 April 2013, due to the mental scars left from a serious facial injury inflicted by Ilkeston striker Gary Ricketts during a pre-season friendly in August 2011.
 As of 2014, he is a regular presenter on Notts TV's "The Boot Room", giving analysis on his former clubs Nottingham Forest, Notts County and Mansfield Town.

 Personal life

-He graduated from the University of Salford with a degree in physiotherapy and now works as a sports physiotherapist for the National Health Service.
+Thompson graduated from the University of Salford with a degree in physiotherapy and now works as a sports physiotherapist for the National Health Service.